-Unemployment rate at 3.1% as of June 2017; Employment rate continues to increase
+Unemployment rate at 3.1% as of June 2017; employment rate continues to increase

 These workers found it harder to secure a job with the continued decline in non-PMET job vacancies, MOM said.

+"People who are affected by the industries which haven't seen a recovery – oil and gas, marine and construction – I think individuals in those areas are using this opportunity to upskill themselves into new areas," she added.

+"So what we're expecting to see in 2018 is that the overall economy shifts out of its structural unemployment phase."

-Nonetheless, they are unlikely to be unemployed for long as their long-term unemployment rate for non-PMETs remained unchanged at 0.7 per cent, it added.
+The long-term unemployment rate for non-PMETs remained unchanged at 0.7 per cent.

 INCOME GROWTH UP WITH IMPROVEMENT IN ECONOMY

-According to the report, the median income of full-time employed residents including employer CPF contributions rose faster year-on-year by 4.2 per cent in June 2017 compared to 2.7 per cent in June last year in nominal terms, and 3.7 per cent compared to 3.3 per cent in real terms.
+According to the report, the median income of full-time employed residents, including employer CPF contributions, rose faster year-on-year by 4.3 per cent in June 2017 compared to 2.7 per cent in June last year in nominal terms, and 3.7 per cent compared to 3.3 per cent in real terms.

 This was due to the improvement in economic conditions and demand for higher-skilled manpower, MOM said.